SEO Basics – What Artists Need To Know

 Keyword Stuffing – Keyword stuffing is when there are too many keywords in a post.

-It is important to focus on keywords that relate to your business.
+It is essential to focus on keywords that relate to your business.
 But don’t throw them into your article just to rank.

 The bottom line is Google makes the rules.
-If you want to be in the game, you will have to follow Google’s rules.
+If you want to be in the game, you must follow Google’s rules.